po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

   * It's done when I have initialized my repository with a `package.json` file by running `npm init -y`.

-  * It's done when I have installed inquirer and added it to my list of dependencies by running `npm i inquirer --save`.
+  * It's done when I have installed inquirer and added it to my list of dependencies by running `npm i inquirer@8.2.4`.

   * It's done when the application asks the user, "What is your name?"